Forks of the Kern

 Day of your trip

 The day before your trip, the lead guide of your trip will hold an informational meeting to discuss trip details and hand out waterproof bags for your gear.
-The pre-trip meeting will be held at 8:30 PM at a location to be determined in Kernville, CA.
+The pre-trip meeting will be held the evening before the trip at a location to be determined in Kernville, CA.

 Personal Information Form and Waiver